ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 .. _pg_keyconcepts_tags:

 During :ref:`loading <pg_loading>`, optional flag, ``--tag`` or ``-t``, can be used to assign a tag to the dataset(s).
-Note that if wildcard characters are used, the specified tag will be assigned to all the matches.

-By default, most of the commands are agnostic to the tags.
-For example, the following two commands will lead to the same result:
+The default behavior of most of the commands is agnostic to the tags.
+For example, the following two commands will lead to the same
+result:

 .. code-block:: bash

    pgkyl file1.bp file2.bp plot
-   pgkyl file1.bp --tag 'f1' file2.bp --tag 'f2' plot
+   pgkyl file1.bp -t 'f1' file2.bp -t 'f2' plot

-However, most of the commands can take the ``--use`` flag to limit them only to all the datasets with the specified tag.
-Similar to the example above, this can be useful when working with different types of
+However, most of the commands can take the ``--use`` or ``-u`` flag to limit them only to the datasets with the specified tag.
+Similar to the example above, this can be useful when working with different types of data:
-data:

 .. code-block:: bash

-   pgkyl file1.bp --tag 'f1' file2.bp --tag 'f2' interpolate --use f1 plot
+   pgkyl file1.bp -t 'f1' file2.bp -t 'f2' interpolate -u f1 plot

 Here, :ref:`pg_cmd_interpolate` will be used only on the ``file1.bp`` even though it follows loading both of the files.
+The ``plot`` command will then apply to both the datasets.

 Note that multiple comma-separated tags can be used:

 .. code-block:: bash

-   pgkyl file1.bp --tag 'f1' file2.bp --tag 'f2' file3.bp --tag 'f3' interpolate --use f1,f2 plot
+   pgkyl file1.bp -t 'f1' file2.bp -t 'f2' file3.bp -t 'f3' interpolate -u f1,f2 plot

-Additionally, there are some commands like :ref:`pg_cmd_collect` or :ref:`pg_cmd_animate` are by default tag-aware and separate datasets with different tags from each other. :ref:`pg_cmd_ev` command uses different syntax when when working with tags.
+Additionally, there are some commands like :ref:`pg_cmd_collect` or :ref:`pg_cmd_animate` are by default tag-aware and separate datasets with different tags from each other.

 When no tag is specified, the ``default`` tag is assigned.